elonen/clapshot/README.md

 See [sequence diagram](doc/generated/open-frontpage-process.svg) for details on how these interact when a user opens the main page.

 ## Organizer Plugin System (New in 0.6.0):
-Clapshot now includes an extensible "Organizer" plugin system.
-Organizer plugins can be used for custom UIs, virtuak folders, enforcing access control based on your business logic, and integrating with existing systems (e.g. LDAP, project management databases, etc).
+Clapshot now includes an extensible [Organizer Plugin system](doc/organizer-plugins.md).
+Organizer can implement custom UIs, virtual folders, enforce access control based on your business logic, and integrate with existing systems (LDAP, project management databases, etc).

-Organizer plugins use gRPC to communicate with the Clapshot server (+ client), and can be implemented in any language.
+Organizers use gRPC to communicate with the Clapshot Server, and can be implemented in any language.

+### Work In Progress

-**WARNING:** The API is still evolving, so you are invited to **provide feedback** and discuss the future development, but please **do not expect backwards compatibility for now**.
-See [Organizer Plugins](doc/organizer-plugins.md) for more details.
+The [Organizer API](protobuf/proto/organizer.proto) is still evolving, so you are invited to **provide feedback** and discuss the future development, but please **do not expect backwards compatibility** for now.

 ## Development Setup

-Follow the [development setup guide](doc/development-setup.md) .
-This includes setting up the server and client development environments and running local builds and tests.
+The [development setup guide](doc/development-setup.md) covers setting up the server and client development environments, and running local builds and tests.

 ## Contributions

 Contributions are welcome, especially for features and improvements that benefit the wider user base.
 Please add your copyright notice for significant contributions.

-## License and Copyrights
+## Licensing

-Copyright 2022-2024 by Jarno Elonen
+Copyright 2022 – 2024 by Jarno Elonen

-Main app code is copyleft, libraries and plugins are permissive (to allow non-free proprietary workflow and auth plugins):

 - Clapshot Server and Client are licensed under the **GNU General Public License, GPLv2**.
 - gRPC/proto3 libraries and example organizer plugins are under the **MIT License**.

-This licensing split allows you to implement proprietary UIs and workflows through custom Organizer plugins without releasing them to the public.
+This split licensing allows you to implement proprietary UIs and workflows through custom Organizer plugins without releasing them to the public.